fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 ## What is not measured yet

 Seventeen experiments is enough proof for the mechanism; it is not a complete operational story.
-The honest list of what these experiments do not yet cover, roughly in the order it
+What these experiments do not yet cover, roughly in the order it matters:
-matters:

 - **Base lifecycle under pressure.** Several distinct bases on one node competing for page
   cache: refault cost, reclaim behavior, and tail latency across mixed agent versions.